openintegrationhub/openintegrationhub/docs/services/MetaDataRepository.md

 Can a **person** be a sub-model of **addresses** with a unique URI?

 ### Where is the transfomer output validated
-* Done by a separate validator component or Metadata Service?
+* Done by a separate validator component or metadata repository?

 ### _oihdatarecord_
 In order for the transformer to embed the _oihdatarecord_ into the model via **allOf**, it needs the reference/uri of the _oihdatarecord_, e.g. env vars.